-There is an anonymous poem about undergarments being made from feedsacks.
+There is a beautiful poem about undergarments being made from feedsacks.
+The poem was written by Ada Marie Shrope from Kansas, USA (1899-1988).
 The writer obviously had some very vivid and personal recollections:

 When I was a maiden so fair

 With a scene I still recall